 The Trustee maintains a risk register covering the wide range of risks applicable to the Plan.
-The Trustee updated the register during 2022 to include a number of specific climate risks to ensure that the Trustee manages these as part of its regular risk reviews.
+This includes a number of specific climate risks to ensure that the Trustee manages these as part of its regular risk reviews.

 The potential impacts identified in the risk register that arise from climate risks include: